-Our hospital is a 147-bed psychiatric treatment center that provides care for children, adolescents, adults, and geriatric patients who are struggling with psychiatric concerns, substance abuse, and co-occurring mental health problems.
+Our hospital is a psychiatric treatment center that provides care for children, adolescents, adults, and geriatric patients who are struggling with psychiatric concerns, substance abuse, and co-occurring mental health problems.
 Each year, we care for approximately 3500 individuals in our inpatient treatment center alone.

 Founded in 1937 as a 60-bed psychiatric hospital, we have grown to exceed the dreams of our founders, and we pride ourselves on being established members of our community in Philadelphia, Pennsylvania.
 Our campus is situated on 13 acres of land in a park-like setting that provides a serene environment in which to help individuals overcome mental health difficulties.

-Treatment at Belmont Behavioral Hospital, a hospital for adjustment disorder treatment in Philadelphia, is based on a foundation of individualized care.
+Treatment at Belmont Behavioral Health System, a hospital for adjustment disorder treatment in Philadelphia, is based on a foundation of individualized care.
 We recognize that each person who comes to heal with us brings a unique set of strengths, needs, and treatment goals.
 We are committed to developing care plans that are tailored for each person who struggles with adjustment disorder.
 At our treatment center, no two treatment plans are the same, and our treatment is so successful that 92% of individuals who receive inpatient care are discharged home, instead of to other levels of care, after treatment has ended.

 Our hospital offers a wide range of interventions across various levels of care.
 These interventions include the following: